PlumpMath/arashi/README.md

         $ java -jar arashi-v0.0-alpha.jar

+Or run it locally:

+    # Install rome (for atom/rss parsing)
+    $ git clone git://github.com/rometools/rome
+    $ cd rome
+    $ mvn install

+    # Start it locally
+    $ git clone git://github.com/heyLu/arashi
+    $ cd arashi
+    $ lein ring server-headless

+    # You can also connect a repl to the running server
+    $ lein repl :connect 30583

 If you want to use different feeds than the default ones, put a file name `config.edn` into the same directory you start `arashi` from (here's [the one i use][config]).